rjagerman/TipsterSearch/README.md

     tf(w) = the term frequency of a word in the document

 ### Language-based model
-The language-based model uses jelinek-mercer smoothing and is defined in the file `src/main/scala/scoring/LanguageModel.scala`.
-The score is computed by summing, for every word in the query, the log of the probability of the word given a document p(w|d) divided by the probability of the word over the entire collection p(w).
-This is smoothed by a value λ.:
+The language-based model uses Jelinek-Mercer smoothing and is defined in the file `src/main/scala/scoring/LanguageModel.scala`.
+The score is computed by summing, for every word in the query, the log of the probability of the word given a document p(w|d) divided by the probability of the word over the entire collection p(w):

           ∑                    (1.0-λ) * p(w|d))
       w∈query     log2( 1.0 + -----------------  )